Gates Industrial Corporation (GTES)

 • Low returns on capital reflect management’s struggle to allocate funds effectively

-• The good news is that its earnings per share grew by 16.8% annually over the last five years and beat its peers
+• On the bright side, its earnings per share grew by 16.8% annually over the last five years and beat its peers

 StockStory Analyst Team